 - Sprinkle some brown sugar on top and use a kitchen torch to melt the sugar (alternatively if you have oven safe bowls, you can put them under the broiler for 2-4 minutes but you must watch this to make sure they don't burn too much - remember to put the rack slightly higher than usual as well)

-- When I'm using a kitchen torch to melt the sugar, I find I get a more consistent sugar candied top if I let it rest for 5 minutes after the first melt and then melt it again at the spots that I missed (the non smooth bumpy leftover sugar bits) but this is completely optional 🙂
+- When I'm using a kitchen torch to melt the sugar, I find I get a more consistent sugar candied top if I let it rest for 5 minutes after the first melt and then melt it again at the spots that I missed (the non smooth bumpy leftover sugar bits) but this is completely optional š

-- Enjoy immediately! 🙂
+- Enjoy immediately! š

 Nutrition

-easier to find if you cannot purchase this locally and I would never recommend anything I don’t own myself or highly recommend.
-I would prefer you buy your items locally if possible to support your local shops (and chances are they are cheaper locally as well!) 🙂
+Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites, however I provide these links to make items easier to find if you cannot purchase this locally and I would never recommend anything I donāt own myself or highly recommend.
+I would prefer you buy your items locally if possible to support your local shops (and chances are they are cheaper locally as well!) š

 heather (delicious not gorgeous) says